Butterflies have often been the go-to for tattoo clients who want something softer.

-Semicolon tattoos have become popular as the conversation around mental health continues to take place across the world.
+Semicolon tattoos have become popular as the conversation around mindfulness continues to take place across the world.

 Semicolons are a symbol of strength, of pausing and choosing to go on.

-A semicolon butterfly tattoo is the perfect symbol of new life, of choosing to continue despite pain or problems, and celebrating a new beginning in the face of past pain.
+A semicolon butterfly tattoo is the perfect symbol of new life, of choosing to continue despite challenges and celebrating a new beginning in the face of the past.

 - 3D Butterfly Tattoos

 3D butterfly tattoos are so popular with some people because of their hyper-real effect that makes it look as though they’ve landed on a person’s skin.

 The carefully tattooed shadows underneath the butterfly add a dimension of reality to the insect that makes it look completely alive on your skin, making these a popular and incredibly original tattoo design that many love.